kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ## Alternatives

-Horizontally scale the cluster by incorporating additional compute nodes.
+* Horizontally scale the cluster by incorporating additional compute nodes.
+* Use fake placeholder resources that are available but not enabled (e.g., balloon drivers)

 <!--
 What other approaches did you consider, and why did you rule them out?
 These do